iamareebjamal/get_results/README.md

 ######Requirements
 + Requires Python Environment set up, (duh). :unamused:
 + Currently, script is made to run on Android, but will only require change of directories in `enlist.py` and `utils.py` for working in Windows, Linux, and OS X.
++ This branch will host the fixed Windows, Linux and Mac script while Android one will be found in `android` branch.
 + Requires internet connection to download results.
-Option 2 and 3 *(Read Instructions in `main.py`)* do not require internet if result has been downloaded previously.
+Option 2 and 3 *(Read [Instructions](#instructions) in `main.py`)* do not require internet if result has been downloaded previously.
 + Requires an Attendance Excel file to access student name, faculty number and enrolment number.

+######To-Do
+- [x] Create android branch.
+- [ ] Fix master branch for Windows, Linux, Mac.
+- [ ] Fix and generalize directories and test.

 ######Screenshots
 ![downloading results](https://raw.githubusercontent.com/iamareebjamal/get_results/master/pics/pic1.png)